Some

 So how come the offspring of the parents whose

-talking to students about why they behaved in
+students about why they behaved in the manner in

-the manner in which they did and what they think
+which they did and what they think should be done

 What complete nonsense.
 These kids walk out of